 Thus, generation of new neurons within the aging brain can be achieved with ASO-mediated suppression of PTB delivered in a therapeutically feasible manner and may be a generalizable approach for treating neurodegenerative disorders, including Parkinson’s and Alzheimer’s.

-NGF METABOLISM, ALZHEIMER’S PATHOLOGY AND PRECLINICAL BIOMARKERS
+PRE-RECORDED: NGF METABOLISM, ALZHEIMER’S PATHOLOGY AND PRECLINICAL BIOMARKERS

 AIM: To study NGF trophic support in Health and Disease.